-Up until a few years ago the deepest cave in Victoria was considered to be NG-1 (New Guinea Ridge Cave) which is (funnily enough) located at New Guinea Ridge, not far from Buchan, down a four wheel drive track.
+Up until a few years ago the deepest cave in Victoria was considered to be NG-1 (New Guinea Ridge Cave) which is located not far from Buchan, down a four wheel drive track.
 The 1985 Karst Index lists it as being 120 metres deep.
-However the popular view is that this is exaggerated and the real depth is less than 100m – more likely to be about 90m.
+However, the popular view is that this is exaggerated, and the real depth is less than 100m – more likely to be about 90m.
 Rudi Frank surveyed the depth as 78m.
-Also interestingly, NG-1 is a horizontal cave with no gear needed, but due to its length of 700 metres it clocks up a fair but of gentle vertical development.
+Also, interestingly, NG-1 is a horizontal cave with no gear needed, but due to its length of 700 metres it clocks up a fair but of gentle vertical development.

 Or it might be….

 In March 2006, the ‘Potholes Master Cave’ otherwise known as Elk River Cave was found by the Victorian Limestone Caving Team.
 This cave is the main drain for all of the caves on the Potholes Reserve and had been sought for decades.
 Sump divers including the late Agnes Milowka have mapped and surveyed the cave to 135 metres deep, and 3130 metres surveyed length.
 This puts it as a significantly deep cave on the mainland.
-There are two entrances to Elk River (See cave descriptions) and as I write these words there are cavers busily digging in spots aligned with the Elk River survey to try and find the elusive third entrance, which would finally allow non-divers to see that part of the cave and beyond.
-Exploration is ongoing by the VSA but at the moment only cave divers have access to the whole system.
+There are two entrances to Elk River (See cave descriptions).
+There are over a dozen sumps that have been pushed through, so only cave divers currently have access to the whole system.
 A third entrance will be the most significant find since the cave was first found several years ago, and people are certainly keeping an eye out for it.